-The traffic shaper is based on bandwidth-limited fair queuing, which gives each service class its fair share of the link bandwidth.
-If the link is otherwise idle, any connection (in any service class) can use the entire link.
+The traffic shaping is based on weighted fair queuing, which gives each service class its fair share of the link bandwidth.
+If the link is idle, any connection (in any service class) can use the entire link.
 When multiple connections are competing for the link bandwidth, the traffic shaper applies traffic shaping policies to determine the right mix of traffic.
-Every TCP connection or non-TCP flow has a traffic shaping policy.
-The traffic shaping policy is arrived at in a three-stage process:

 Some highlights of the traffic shaper: